Roland Joffé: Film director

 His 2011 release, There Be Dragons, garnered press attention as it dealt with the Catholic organisation Opus Dei.
 A movie about faith and forgiveness, There Be Dragons is a project that Joffé says has a message he's proud to say on film.
 In an interview with CBN.com, he stated, "I have a very deep emotional investment in this film.
 I feel that I really want to stand behind what it says to us as human beings."

-In 2013 Joffé directed the Anglo-Indian historical epic romance time travel adventure film, The Lovers.
+In 2013 Joffé directed the internationally co-produced historical epic romance time travel adventure film, The Lovers.

 Personal life

-Joffé is of Jewish descent but has described himself as a "wobbly agnostic".
-He is not related to the French film director Arthur Joffé, as is often incorrectly stated.